Open-Rights-Exchange/ore-js/README.md

 npm run lint
 ```

 You'll find more examples, and a *boot script*, inside of the examples directory.
-Check out the [examples/README.md](https://github.com/API-market/orejs/tree/master/examples/README.md) for more information.
+Check out the [examples/README.md](https://github.com/open-rights-exchange/orejs/tree/master/examples/README.md) for more information.

-# Publish NPM Package
+# NPM Package

 Once published, package name will be: @open-rights-exchange/orejs@{version}